LasseRosenow/HAW-Hamburg-Typst-Template/README.md

-# HAW Typst Template
+# HAW Hamburg Typst Template

-This is a template for writing a report or thesis in the HAW Hamburg corporate design using `typst`.
+This is a template for writing a report or thesis in the `HAW Hamburg` corporate design using `typst`.

 ## How to Use